 Salvador Dali : La Divine Comédie

-Following the success of this exhibition in Latvia Lithuania and Poland, first time in Slovakia, portfolio La Divine Comédie by Salvador Dali, are now in Novohrad Museum and Gallery in Lučenec and this exhibitions is realized in partnership with Collection Kesauri.
-Exhibition is open from 25/01/2018 to 25/03/2018 and is featuring 102 original works of greatest master of our time.
+Following the success of this exhibition in Latvia, first time in Lithuania, portfolio La Divine Comédie by Salvador Dali, are now in Klaipedos kulturu komunikaciju centras and this exhibitions is realized in partnership with Collection Kesauri.
+Exhibition is open from 19/05/2016 to 03/07/2016 and is featuring 102 original works of greatest master of our time.

 The exhibition "La Divine Comedie" is composed by exhibits from Collection Kesauri of original works made by Salvador Dali.

 There are 100 original xylographs and two original serigraphs on silk as well as the certificate of authenticity from the manufacturer's lithographs.